Frequently Asked Questions of People Who Are Breastfeeding

 Q: How often do babies feed?

 Every pēpi is different and each baby’s desire to feed can change from one day to the next.
 Babies need at least eight feeds in 24 hours but most need eight to 12.
-Some may want to feed up to 18 times though and, provided they’re gaining weight and having enough wet and dirty nappies, that’s normal too.
+Some may want to feed up to every two hours or more, including at night and, provided they’re gaining weight and having enough wet and dirty nappies, that’s normal too.

 Q: How long will my baby take to feed?